hventayen/testt/README.md

 ## - Types of changes

-* - What types of changes does your code introduce to Periodikal?*
+- *What types of changes does your code introduce to Periodikal?*

 Put an x in the boxes that apply

-[] Bugfix (non-breaking change which fixes an issue) [] New feature (non-breaking change which adds functionality) [] Breaking change (fix or feature that would cause existing functionality to not work as expected) [] Documentation Update (if none of the other choices apply)
+[]Bugfix (non-breaking change which fixes an issue)
+[] New feature (non-breaking change which adds functionality) [] Breaking change (fix or feature that would cause existing functionality to not work as expected) [] Documentation Update (if none of the other choices apply)